rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 ## Common Target Details

-This documentation covers details that apply to a range of bare-metal targets for 32-bit ARM CPUs.
+This documentation covers details that apply to a range of bare-metal targets for 32-bit Arm CPUs.
 The `arm-none-eabi` flavor of the GNU compiler toolchain is often used to assist compilation to these targets.

 Details that apply only to only a specific target in this group are covered in